facebookresearch/flores/README.md

 $ bash reproduce.sh ne_en
 ```

 The script will train an Ne-En supervised model, translate Nepali monolingual data, train En-Ne back-translation iteration 1 model, translate English monolingual data back to Nepali, and train Ne-En back-translation iteration 2 model.
 All the model training and data generation happen locally.
-The script uses all the GPUs unless certain cuda device ids are specified to `train.py`, and it is designed to adjust the hyper-parameters according to the number of available GPUs.
+The script uses all the GPUs listed in `CUDA_VISIBLE_DEVICES` variable unless certain cuda device ids are specified to `train.py`, and it is designed to adjust the hyper-parameters according to the number of available GPUs.
 With 8 Tesla V100 GPUs, the full pipeline takes about 25 hours to finish.
 We expect the final BT iteration 2 Ne-En model achieves around 15.9 (sacre)BLEU score on devtest set.
-The script supports `ne_en` and `en_ne` directions.
+The script supports `ne_en`, `en_ne`, `si_en` and `en_si` directions.

 ## Citation